 History and culture are pervasive.
 Everywhere we turn, every day, we are confronted by a variety of cultural narratives that shape the world around us, and our experience of it.
 Making decisions on a daily basis - whether as an individual, state, or organisation - is the creation of history.
-But how does these historical and cultural narratives affect us, what do they overlook, and do they accomplish?
+But how do these historical and cultural narratives affect us, what do they overlook, and what do they accomplish?

 |Academic dates:||7 July - 18 July 2019|

 |Housing dates:||6 July - 19 July 2019|

 |Housing fee:||€ 350 and € 75 refundable deposit.
 For more information, see Housing and practical matters.|

 |Who is this programme for?||For current high school students (must be 16-18 during the programme) interested in history, and any discipline in the social and behavioural sciences.|

 |Early application deadline:||10 January 2019|

 For centuries, the Dutch capital, Amsterdam has been the vanguard of new developments in art, book publishing, map-making, world trade, science, religious and political tolerance, and sexual freedom.
 However, its avant-garde role did not come easy.
 During the sixteenth and seventeenth century, which were considered the Dutch Golden Age and heyday of Rembrandt and Vermeer, the Dutch Republic was faced with a long-term 80-year war for independence, an enormous influx of immigrants, housing problems, political turmoil, and climate change that caused crop failures and consequently famines and plague epidemics.
 In many aspects, Amsterdam in the sixteenth and seventeenth century was faced with many of the issues we continue to grapple with in the present.